 “Jeff Lane turns hillbilly dialect into high English literature.
 He sees metaphors in everyday things that are all too often take for granted.
-A wedding ring becomes a a symbol of life’s unexpected turns: hope and happiness, dreams, despair, lessons learned, loss -and in the end, still hope.
-A steering wheel becomes a metaphor for the brevity of life; the role of chance and of choices; and how swiftly tragedy can strike in the midst of a laugh.
-Jeff’s songs are deeply connected to nature and the mountains of his native East Tennessee…
+A wedding ring becomes a symbol of life’s unexpected turns: hope and happiness, dreams, despair, lessons learned, loss, and in the end, still hope.
+A steering wheel becomes a metaphor for the brevity of life; the role of chance and choices; and how swiftly tragedy can strike in the midst of a laugh.
+Jeff’s songs are deeply connected to nature and the mountains of his native East Tennessee – Scotty Melton, Singer-Songwriter

 Listen to Jeff Lane & Hundred Acres release Music in Your Mouth here!

 “Jeff has the emotions of a bluesman, the energy of a rocker with the heart on lyrics of a life lived fully!
 His music moves me as well as his stage persona.
 The lyrics are either just flat out entertaining or words of the soul.
 Doesn’t get any better than that in music.” – J.D.
 Williams, Bristol, TN